mdoyle179/MsgGories/README.md

         }
     ]
     ```
-        1. If you are the host, put your name and email into appropriate locations and make sure for host you set the value to true.
-        1. Add a json object for each other player.

 1. Execute the following command at the folder location where mongoDB is installed to import players to the db, where /path/to/the/ represents the path to where players.json file is.
 The file is in the root directory of the repository by default.

     1. mongoimport --db msggories --collection Players --file /pathTo/players.json --jsonArray